IGP Directs To Shift Impounded Vehicle From Police Stations - UrduPoint

 Inspector General of Police (IGP) Islamabad Qazi Jamil ur Rehman has directed all Zonal SPs to shift private vehicles parked at police stations at some other suitable place

-He said this step would help improve civic look at the police stations besides proving a harbinger of change in the police culture.
+He said this step would help improve civic look of the police stations besides proving a harbinger of change in the police culture.

-He said it is to ensure that vehicles shifted to some other proper place are secure.

-He said it is the duty of every official to earn respect for the department.

-It is to mention here that the IGP had some times back visited the police stations and ordered shifting of the vehicles to some other place.
+It is to mention here that the IGP also conducted visits to the police stations and ordered shifting of the vehicles to some other place.